raspibolt/raspibolt/guide/bonus/lightning/lightning-terminal.md

 ## Uninstall

-🚨 Warning: Before uninstalling Lightning Terminal, you might want to make sure that there is no on-going channel leases or LOOP swaps and that you've closed your Pool account.
+🚨 Warning: Before uninstalling Lightning Terminal, you might want to make sure that there is no ongoing channel leases or LOOP swaps and that you've closed your Pool account.
 You might also want to make some backup of key files (LSAT token, databases etc) located in the /data directories).

 * As "admin", stop and disable the systemd service and then delete the service file